-Sophie Buchaillard is a writer, educator and campaigner based in South Wales.
-Her second novel, Assimilation (Honno) explores family secrets, belonging, and inherited trauma.
-Her debut novel, This is Not Who We Are (Seren Books) was shortlisted for the Wales Book of the Year in 2023 and explored the 1994 genocide of the Tutsi through the relationship between two teenage pen friends.
+Sophie Buchaillard is a writer, editor, critic and translator living in South Wales.
+Her second novel, Assimilation (Honno) was described as a blend of magic realism and thriller.
+Her first novel, This is Not Who We Are (Seren Books), was nominated for the 2023 Wales Book of the Year.
+Her first poetry collection will be released in 2025.
+She was a finalist for the Bridport Poetry Prize in 2024.

 Wales Book of the Year 2023 Shortlist logo

-Her second novel, Assimilation (Honno, 2024) explores how travel, memory and family stories shape who we are, often in conflict with the notion of a nation-state.
-Her debut novel This Is Not Who We Are (Seren Books) was shortlisted for the Rhys Davies Trust Fiction Award and the Wales Book of the Year 2023.
+Sophie Buchaillard moved to Wales at 23 and has lived there longer than anywhere else, yet she was born in Paris to a family with roots in Morocco and South East Asia, and also lived in France, Spain, England, and the United States.
+Sophie writes about belonging through fiction, non-fiction, and poetry.
+Her second novel, Assimilation (Honno, 2024), examines how travel, memory, and family stories influence our identities, often clashing with the idea of a nation-state.
+Her first novel, This Is Not Who We Are (Seren Books), was shortlisted for the Rhys Davies Trust Fiction Award and the Wales Book of the Year 2023.

 Assimilation